 Maximum pressure limits are observed at entry points and within the system.
 They arise at points where gas flows from a system that is operated to a higher pressure.

 Minimum pressure limits are observed at exit points.
 They are required to support downstream systems or loads.
 Some exit points require a higher pressure at 06:00 or 22:00 depending on the requirements of their downstream systems.
-These are assured offtake pressures (AOPs) for a distribution network operator, and anticipated normal operating pressures (ANOPs) or other contractually agreed pressures for other customers directly connected to the NTS.
+These are assured offtake pressures (AOPs) for a distribution network operator and anticipated normal operating pressures (ANOPs) or other contractually agreed pressures for other customers directly connected to the NTS.

 The gas pressure that can be supported at an exit point may be affected by any of the following: